javamesql/Bank-Churn-Analysis-Project/README.md

 ![BankChurn6](https://github.com/javamesql/Bank-Churn-Analysis-Project/assets/141413672/2b86b43d-3a22-44d6-b123-a31d8d6e54ab)

 According to the cross-tabulation, active customers who have not complained at all have not left the bank, whereas inactive customers who have complained pretty much have all left the bank.
-While a measly .11% of customers who aren't active anymore didn't complain.
+While only .11% of customers who aren't active anymore didn't complain.
 My recommendation is to improve the process of customer complaint resolution and customer support.

 ![BankChurn7](https://github.com/javamesql/Bank-Churn-Analysis-Project/assets/141413672/30de7f4d-f63b-4775-bc80-5461c5b029e2)

 Surprisingly, the churn rates across satisfaction scores were relatively stable, along with the relatively even amount of customers among the different satisfaction scores.
 I would have thought that lower satisfaction scores would lead to higher churn rates.
 This metric needs deeper analysis on.
-There might be factors outside of this dataset that influences this occurance.
+There might be factors outside of this dataset that influences this occurence.

 ![BankChurn8](https://github.com/javamesql/Bank-Churn-Analysis-Project/assets/141413672/399a3049-5703-4418-adc0-682113265aab)